andrasq/node-minisql/README.md

 Run the SQL query on the server, and return its response.
 The response may be a an array of rows or a status.
 The params array, if provided, will be interpolated into the query string with one parameter replacing each `?` in the query.
-Numbers, blobs and arrays are recognized, everything else is converted to string.
+Numbers, blobs and arrays are recognized, everything else is converted to a single-quoted, escaped string.

 Errors passed to the callback will have the property `query` set to (an abridged version) of the failed query and properties `errorCode` and `errorMessage` copied from the database server error